Meysam-shirdel/NLP-Language-Modeling/README.md

 ### 4.1.
 Dataset
 Under this subsection, you'll find information about the dataset used for Language Modeling task.
 It includes details about the dataset source, size, composition, preprocessing, and loading applied to it.

 The WikiText-2 dataset is a popular benchmark dataset for language modeling tasks.
 This dataset is more representative of modern English, containing long-term dependencies and requiring a deep understanding of context for accurate predictions.
-You can download and load the WikiText-2 dataset using libraries such as [torchtext](https://paperswithcode.com/dataset/wikitext-2) or [datasets](https://www.kaggle.com/datasets/rohitgr/wikitext?select=wikitext-2) from kaggle.
+You can load the WikiText-2 dataset using libraries such as [torchtext](https://paperswithcode.com/dataset/wikitext-2) or download from [kaggle](https://www.kaggle.com/datasets/rohitgr/wikitext?select=wikitext-2).

+In this work, I downloaded it from kaggle contains 3 (train, valid and test) splits.
+WikiText-2 consists of approximately:

+**Train Split:** 36718 lines
+**Validation Split:** 3760 lines
+**Test Split:** 4358 lines

+If you need a rough estimate, here are the approximate token counts based on the original dataset documentation:

+**Train Split:** Approximately 2,088,628 tokens **Validation Split:** Approximately 217,646 tokens **Test Split:** Approximately 245,569 tokens

+**Tokenizing**
+For tokenizing the dataset, I used a simple generator method using **yield**.
+    def text_read_iterator(token_path ):
+      with io.open(token_path, encoding = 'utf-8') as f:
+        for line in f:
+          yield line

+tokenizer= get_tokenizer('basic_english')
+vocabs = build_vocab_from_iterator(map(tokenizer,text_read_iterator('/content/wikitext-2/wiki.train.tokens'))
+,min_freq=1, specials=["<unk>"])

 ### 4.2.
 Model
 In this subsection, the architecture and specifics of the deep learning model employed for the segmentation task are presented.
 It describes the model's layers, components, libraries, and any modifications made to it.